Volst/graphql-authentication/README.md

 In your Prisma `datamodel.graphql` file, add this [User model](./example/datamodel.graphql).

-In your `schema.graphql` for your own server, add something like the following:
+In your `schema.graphql` for your own server, add something like the following (you can also import specific endpoints only):

 ```graphql
 # import Query.*, Mutation.* from "node_modules/@volst/prisma-auth/schema.graphql"